Python

 from cbxp import cbxp

-The following example extracts the CVT, includes the ECVT and the ASVT, and includes all Known Control Blocks that are pointed to directly by the ASVT.
+The following example extracts the CVT control block from Live Memory, includes the ECVT and the ASVT, and includes all Known Control Blocks that are pointed to directly by the ASVT.

 Python Script